 Finally, thanks for all of the lessons I’m taking with me as I move on.
 It’s impossible to document them all in a post, but these ring most loudly in my ears as I head off:

+Small ideas are kinda hot.
 I originally came to BBH because I couldn’t think of a place with “bigger” ideas.
 It turns out my favorite things were the small ideas.
 Working with interns 10 weeks at a time forces small ideas into greatness.
 Working with a company like Google, that regularly reminds you how bloated all your shit is (they were right more often than I’d like to admit), forced ideas into their purest form.
 Or sometimes it’s just not having enough time for anything bigger.
 Regardless, I fell in love with small.
 Mainly because of how big it can be.
 (Special thanks to Tim Nolan for aiding me along in this particular journey.)

+The volume of noise isn’t indicative of the sentiment.
 Homeless Hotspots was a media frenzy.
 There was a full cycle of negativity, then acceptance, then full-blown defense on our behalf.
 Yet from the beginning to the end, nothing but a positive impact on homelessness ever mattered; for the vast majority of people who care about such a thing (and have spent time with the homeless), their support always outweighed the negativity, no matter how loud the noise got.
 In fact, there was some genuinely productive, well meaning criticism we adopted as our work with the homeless has continued to evolve.
 It’s easy to see the difference now, but when the volume dial is set quite high, it can be a lot tougher.
 That’s clarity I’ll always take forward with me.

+The greatest disservice one can do to their team is accepting their shitty work.
 I’ve seen some really good days, and some really bad days in my 3-or-so years here.
 Almost unilaterally the bad days were the result of people not speaking up (myself included).
 When they were just too damn polite, or agreeable.
 Sure, it’s awkward sometimes.
 It’s uncomfortable every now and again.
 And yeah, you have to be able to speak “British” on occasion.
 But everyone worth a salt would rather make better work than have a good meeting.
 This is a lesson so many people have learned, but it took being at a place with a culture of mutual, fiery respect for me to truly appreciate it.
 I’m just glad you would tell me when I was shoveling shit.

+With the right carrot, even the weary can be motivated.
 It was a weird feeling, helping lead a city-wide effort to recruit LeBron James within weeks of moving here.
 But there I was, living in corporate housing, bonding with New Yorkers of every socio-economic class to create a movement to bring the world’s greatest athlete to the world’s greatest city.
 In the end, the goal was to get notoriously jaded New Yorkers to talk about their beloved city, and by that measure, holy smokes it was successful… even if LeBron took his talents to South Beach.
 The lesson stayed up north though: for all the user participation nonsense from brands, it’s ultimately the right carrot that gets people involved.
 Keep it simple (and timely), stupid.

 Alright, BBH.
 I won’t drag it on any longer.
 I certainly could.
 I’m leaving a better, smarter, more creative person than I arrived.
 That’s a transformation I’m really excited about.